They played for their country in their 20s. By their 40s, they had early onset dementia after playing this physical sport | KRDO

 Richard Boardman, the lawyer representing the claimants, told CNN Sport that this is causing an “existential threat” to the game.

-CNN has reached out to the Rugby Football League Limited, International Rugby League Limited and British Amateur Rugby League Association for comment about the lawsuits.
+CNN has reached out to the International Rugby League Limited and British Amateur Rugby League Association for comment about the lawsuits.

+The Rugby Football League Limited told CNN in a statement that “while there is an element of risk to playing any sport, player welfare is always of paramount importance.

+“As a result of scientific knowledge, the sport of Rugby League continues to improve and develop its approach to concussion, head injury assessment, education, management and prevention across the whole game,” the league added.

 In a joint statement sent to CNN Sport, World Rugby, the RFU and WRU said they could not comment on the ongoing legal proceedings.